elledove/WePledge/NOTES.md

 • Follow patterns in the Rails Style Guide and the Ruby Style Guide.

 Do not use scaffolding to build your project.
 Your goal here is to learn.
 Scaffold is a way to get up and running quickly, but learning a lot is not one of the benefits of scaffolding.

+scope methods I might want:
+filter organizations based on animals status(endangered or not) filter based on animal species and/or type